Welcome to City Tour and Travel Gwalior Destination Guide!

-Gwalior – a historical Indian city – is located on the periphery of Madhya Pradesh State, 321 Kms (199.5 Miles) from Delhi and 121 Kms (76 Miles) from Agra.
+Gwalior Destination Guide – Gwalior, a historical Indian city – is located on the periphery of Madhya Pradesh State, 321 Kms (199.5 Miles) from Delhi and 121 Kms (76 Miles) from Agra.

-Massive Gwalior Fort, popularly called Gibraltar of India overlooks the city.
-The great Mughal emperor presumably described as, “The pearl in the necklace of forts of Hind”.
+Massive Gwalior Fort, popularly called Gibraltar of Great India overlooks the city.
+The great Mughal emperor presumably described it as, “The pearl in the necklace of forts of Hind”.

-Exciting excursion trip can be made from Gwalior to Shivpuri, where Madhav National Wild Life Part is located.
-Rich in cultural heritage and architecture marvels, Gwalior has the added advantage of it’s proximity to Agra, the city of Taj Mahal, Khajuraho, the city of great temples and Delhi, the national capital.
+Exciting excursion trips can be made from Gwalior to Shivpuri, where Madhav National Wild Life Park is located.
+Rich in cultural heritage and architectural marvels, Gwalior has the added advantage of its proximity to Agra, the city of the Taj Mahal, Khajuraho, the city of great temples, and Delhi, the national capital.

-Gwalior, little India within India, the perfect destination for your next tour.
+Gwalior, a little India within India, is the perfect destination for your next tour.

 Brief History of Gwalior

-Beginning of legendary Gwalior fort found its roots in the 5th century during the rule of Kuchhwaha Rajput prince, Suraj sen.
+The beginning of legendary Gwalior fort found its roots in the 5th century during the rule of the Kuchhwaha Rajput prince, Suraj sen.